nanoporetech/megalodon/docs/algorithm_details.rst

 ------------

 Basecalling is performed as in taiyaki and guppy.
-Raw nanopore signal is normalizied (using median and MAD scaling), chunked, processed with a recurrent neural network and decoded using the forward-backward algorithm.
+Raw nanopore signal is normalizied (using median and MAD scaling), chunked, processed with a recurrent neural network and decoded using the forward-backward algorithm followed by Viterbi decoding.
 These steps are described in the taiyaki documentation.

 -------------------